-BRANSON, Mo – Branson residents and community members will see less water main breaks as the City begins to systematically replace aging water mains and service lines, beginning with the Hiawatha Heights subdivision which will start in 2023 and should be complete by late 2024.
+BRANSON, Mo – Branson residents and community members will see less water main breaks as the City begins to systematically replace aging water mains and service lines, beginning with the Hiawatha Heights subdivision with which the engineering portion will start in 2023 and the project should be complete by late 2024.

 These projects will replace existing water mains with a larger size which will supply more volume for better fire protection and will extend the longevity of the system.